cghlee/vacancy-checker/README.md

 ## How to Use

-Run `vacancy_checker.py`, which will operate according to functions defined within `functions_urls.py` and `functions_vacancies.py`.
+Run `vacancy_checker.py`, which will operate according to functions defined within `functions_urls.py`, `functions_vacancies.py`, and `functions_general.py`.

-If locally-stored `vacancies.json` or `urls.json` files do not exist, they will be automatically generated using current vacancy listings, or user- defined job vacancy website URLs, respectively.
+If locally-stored `<website>_vacancies.json` or `urls.json` files do not exist, these will be automatically generated using current vacancy listings, or user- defined job vacancy website URLs, respectively.

-If `vacancies.json` *does* exist locally, job vacancies will be updated and compared against those active at the last time the Vacancy Checker was run.
-New vacancies, if present, will be listed alongside a prompt for them to all be opened within your default browser.
+If `<website>_vacancies.json` *does* exist locally, job vacancies will be updated and then compared against those active during the last time the Vacancy Checker was run.
+New vacancies, if present, will be listed alongside a prompt for them to opened in separate tabs within your default browser.

-If a job vacancy website URL is identified as invalid or expired, you will be prompted to update the URL.
+If a job vacancy website URL is missing, or identified as invalid or expired, you will be prompted to update the URL.